D1ang/BasicLedger/README.md

 ### JavaScript Libraries
 1. jquery - *To improve inputfield feedback*
+2. flatpickr - *lightweight, powerful javascript datetimepicker with no dependencies*

 ## Features
 This tool creates input field options based on the chosen options by the end-user.

-Release 1.0 - Ledger with CRUD functionality and a debit/credit overview Release 2.0 - Dashboard with graphs overview
+- Release 1.0 - Ledger with CRUD functionality and a debit/credit overview
+- Release 2.0 - Dashboard with graphs overview
-Release 3.0 - Frontpage with contact
+- Release 3.0 - Frontpage with contact
-Release 4.0 - Login
+- Release 4.0 - Login

 ### Features Left to Implement